4pplet/waffling60/README.md

 - Rev A2: Rotate Fn-switch (split RShift) on solder version.
 Rotate LShift stabilizer on both versions.
 To rotate left shift stabilizer on hot-swap pcb, adjacent sockets is also rotated.
 - Rev B1: Changed matrix and diode under capslock for cleaner routing and easier software implementation in QMK for LED
 - Rev B2: Moved daughter board connector to allign all projects with a similar horisontal position and a identical vertical position.
 Removed flex-cuts for more preictable feel in "traditional" cases.
 - Rev B3: Changed stab rotation to what's more common today.
 Alligns with most common projects and cases.
 Updated PCB outline.
 Moved daughter board connector for better position in bakeneko.
+Added flexcuts again, but a simpler one.
 - Rev B4: Changes to PCB outline, added support for bakeneko V3 and possibly KEI